 Thank you for your time.
-The following pages contain summaries of several PRR cases I’ve chosen to highlight, but there are many, many more examples of why this law needs to be repealed, or, at the very least, extensively amended.
+The following are summaries of several PRR cases I’ve chosen to highlight, but there are many, many more examples of why this law needs to be repealed, or, at the very least, extensively amended.

 Dorian Mackeroy: In 1998, at the age of 23, Dorian was sentenced to life under the PRR in Pinellas County for robbery with a firearm.
 His victim was not physically injured.
 The prior sentence that qualified him for the PRR was robbery with no gun/deadly weapon at the age of 16.
 At that time, however, since he was simply only with the other youth who actually committed the crime, he took a plea of 4 years as a youthful offender as a principal to robbery.
 Dorian was released from that sentence on September 30, 1994.
 Since the PRR was not passed until May 30, 1997, Dorian would not have received the PRR “warning” notice as required by the statute.
 Due to the qualifying PRR offense of robbery and his past offense of robbery, even though he plead to a lesser charge and did not even actually commit the first robbery, he was also designated as a “habitual violent felony offender,” though he physically hurt no one in either of the offenses.
 The HVFO was later stricken per court order on August 24, 2004, but the PRR life sentence was left intact.
 The lowest possible sentence Dorian could have received under the usual guidelines is 6-1/2 years, and the maximum prison sentence he could have received under the usual guidelines is 11 years.
 Even with his life sentence, Dorian has managed to take as many programs as are offered for those serving life.
 Dorian is married and has 3 children, many grandchildren and a large extended family who are supportive.
 Dorian has been incarcerated for 23 years, 8 years more than the 15-year majority plea offered in robbery cases, and 6 years more than the average plea offered in the FPFU study.
 It has already cost the state approximately $500,000 to house Dorian, and if he spends the next 33 years in prison it will cost the State approximately $750,000 more.
 And, what will this 33 years prove/gain in the end?